Who are Egypt's Sufi Muslims?

 A massacre at a mosque in Egypt's Sinai Peninsula last week that claimed more than 300 lives has focused attention on Sufi Muslims, who were targeted in the deadly attack.

-Often described as Islamic mysticism, Sufism emphasises the inner search for Allah and the renunciation of worldly matters.
+Often described as Islamic mysticism, Sufism emphasises the inner search for God and the renunciation of worldly matters.

-Sufis regularly visit the shrines of the "Ahl al-Bayt" (the family of the Prophet Muhammad), and "walis" (people deemed to be favoured by, or "friends" of Allah), and attend festivals that celebrate their birthdays.
+Sufis regularly visit the shrines of the "Ahl al-Bayt" (the family of the Prophet Muhammad), and "walis" (people deemed to be favoured by, or "friends" of God), and attend festivals that celebrate their birthdays.

 The most important practice for Sufis is "dhikr" (remembrance of God).
-It typically involves reciting Allah's divine names, verses from the Koran, or sayings of the prophet in order to glorify Allah.
-In communal gatherings, dhikr is often accompanied by music and dance.
+It typically involves reciting God's divine names, verses from the Koran, or sayings of the prophet in order to glorify God.
+In communal gatherings, dhikr often involves music and dance.

 Sufis exist across the Islamic world and include both Sunnis and Shia.
 But they are vehemently - and violently - opposed by many hardline Sunni groups.